-Hillside related matters can be found throughout the Town Code but are most prevalent in Article XXII, Hillside Development Regulations, of the Zoning Ordinance which is often referred to as the "Hillside Code."
+Hillside related matters can be found throughout the Town Code but are most prevalent in Article XXII, Hillside Development Regulations, of the Zoning Ordinance which is often referred to as the "Hillside Code," which shall be the reference used throughout the rest of this report (or simply "Code").

 On July 21, 2015, staff presented a list of topics relating to the Hillside Code to the Planning Commission as part of a periodic review and update of the Town Code.
 In January of 2016, the Town Council identified several Quality of Life Initiatives including an update to the Hillside Code.
-Staff worked with then Planning Commissioner Moore in preparing a draft ordinance identifying topics of discussion and potential amendments.
-The draft ordinance was reviewed by the Planning Commission at the December 20, 2016 and January 3, 2017 work sessions and the January 17, 2017 citizen review work session.
-In March and May of 2017, the Town Council identified hillside as one of its top five initiatives for the 2017-2018 term.
+Staff worked with then-Planning Commissioner Moore to prepare a draft ordinance identifying topics of discussion and potential amendments.
+The draft ordinance was reviewed by the Planning Commission at the December 20, 2016 and January 3, 2017 work sessions and at a January 17, 2017 citizen review work session.
+In March and May of 2017, the Town Council identified Hillside as one of its top five initiatives for the 2017-2018 term.
 On June 22, 2017, the Town Council issued a Statement of Direction (SOD) for the Hillside Code update.